EvieHarv/Landing/Math/MathProj - Eulers Method.md

 $$ y(2) \approx 3.75$$
 Woo!

 ### That didn't help.
-Let someone else explain.
+Please let someone else explain

 Alright, alright, I tried, ok?
 It took a lot of effort to format all of that...

-Here's a nice [Khan Academy](https://www.khanacademy.org/math/ap-calculus-bc/bc-differential-equations-new/bc-7-5/v/eulers-method) video set, and another decent video by [The Origanic Chemistry Tutor](https://www.youtube.com/watch?v=ukNbG7muKho) with some more examples.
+Here's a nice [Khan Academy](https://www.khanacademy.org/math/ap-calculus-bc/bc-differential-equations-new/bc-7-5/v/eulers-method) video set, and another decent video by [The Organic Chemistry Tutor](https://www.youtube.com/watch?v=ukNbG7muKho) with some more examples.
 Their methods may differ some in how they look, but are doing the same thing.